iot-router/perenio.elegance/docs/Creating_LXC-package_for_IoT-Router.md

 cp test.perl package/lxc-package_example/files/root/test-perl/
 ```

-## 3.3.
-Create a makefile
+## 3.3 Create a makefile
-Create a makefile for your LXC-package by the template [Makefile](attachments/Creating_LXC-package_for_IoT-Router/Makefile) and put it to the `package/<package name>/Makefile` file.
+Create a makefile for your LXC-package using the template [Makefile](attachments/Creating_LXC-package_for_IoT-Router/Makefile) and put it to the `package/<package name>/Makefile` file.

-### 3.3.1.
-Settings to be specified in the Makefile
+### 3.3.1 Settings to be specified in the Makefile
-The developer have to specify the following settings in the Makefile (pay attention - 1,4 and 7 are mandatory):
+The developer has to specify the following settings in the Makefile (pay attention - settings 1,4 and 7 are mandatory):

 1. (Mandatory)
    The required Execution Environment name.
 For example: